guillermohopkins/Academic-Projects/Cover_Type_Classification/README.md

+# Forest Cover Type Prediction

-This project is based on the "Forest Cover Type Prediction" Kaggle Competition.
+This project was part of a Group Assingment for the Machine Learning II class, and it was based on the "Forest Cover Type Prediction" Kaggle Competition.

 I want to reference the description of it: